mg5714/alx-system_engineering-devops/0x00-shell_basics/README.md

 script that prints the type of the file named iamafile.

 13.ln -s /bin/ls __ls__
 Create a symbolic link to /bin/ls, named __ls__.
 The symbolic link should be created in the current working directory.

+14.#!/bin/bash
+cp -u *.html ..
+this script copies all html files